-He reacted to his misery: he cried, fell, wanted to run away, and even he wanted to end his life.
-He felt so thirsty of acceptance that his desire for acceptance started to lose its importance.
+He reacted to his misery: he cried, fell, wanted to run away, and even wanted to end his life.
+He felt so thirsty for acceptance that his desire for acceptance started to lose its importance.

-He started observing what he feels when things happen to him and what other people feel when things happen to them.
+He started observing what he felt when things happened to him and what other people felt when things happened to them.
 In the process, he began to understand his mind, body, immediate surroundings, and the environment that made him feel in distinct ways.

-He learned that he was giving power to certain negative emotions and since he was capable of being depressed and feeling miserable, he was capable of being joyful and remaining pleasant.
+He learned that he was giving power to certain negative emotions.
+Since he was capable of being depressed and feeling miserable, he was capable of being joyful and remaining pleasant.
 It was just that he had to replace his thinking process that was not serving him with the one that would help him.

-He paid enough attention to his inner self and his immediate surroundings – and he started to get answers for all his pressing questions from within.
+He paid enough attention to his inner self and his immediate surroundings – and he started to get answers to all his pressing questions from within.

 His confidence rose, and so did his self-esteem.
 He released the need to “prove” to the world that he is noteworthy.

-If the world takes note of him, great, if the world does not take note of him, doesn’t matter to him.
+If the world takes note of him, great; if the world does not take note of him, it doesn’t matter to him.
 He felt that he was entirely on his own.

-He tried to keep himself at the moment and worked to improve himself as much as he could.
+He tried to keep himself in the moment and worked to improve himself as much as possible.
 After a while, he stopped attempts to improve himself.
 He was alive not to be “an improved object” who would be useful to himself or someone else but to live without worrying about his past or future!

 25 years passed.

 He was able to change himself into a better possibility every few years.
-He was no longer the human he used to be, and he enjoyed his elevation process more consciously than he ever had.
+He was no longer the human he used to be, and he enjoyed his elevation process more consciously than ever.

-Once he understood that being judged by others has nothing to do with him and everything to do with other people’s limitations to process certain behaviors or non-behaviors, he found peace within.
+Once he understood that being judged by others has nothing to do with him and everything to do with other people’s limitations to process certain behaviors or non-behaviors, he found peace.